Long Beach International Gateway: Design

 The 1968 roadway was four lanes (two in each direction) with a fifth climbing lane on each end.
 The replacement bridge carries a six-lane roadway with emergency lanes on each side, and the grade has been decreased by building a longer approach, despite the higher vertical clearance over the Back Channel; the planned improvements brought the bridge up to current freeway standards.
-The replacement bridge also carries the Mark Bixby Memorial Bicycle-Pedestrian Path and observation decks over the water along the south side of the bridge.
-The path is named for Mark Bixby, a longtime proponent of adding bike lanes to the new Gerald Desmond Bridge replacement and a descendant of one of the original founders of Long Beach.
-Mark Bixby died in a March 2011 plane crash at the Long Beach Airport.

 The 1968 bridge was designated as a portion of Ocean Boulevard and was therefore operated by the City of Long Beach.
 When it opened to traffic on October 5, 2020, the replacement bridge was redesignated as the western (southern) extension of I-710 (extending its terminus to its intersection with State Route 47) and is now the responsibility of Caltrans, District 7.

 From west to east, the new bridge spans a total of 8800 ft, consisting of: